pytorch/glow/docs/Testing.md

 ## Model Loader

-We test the correctness of the Glow implementation by loading Caffe2 models and executing them end-to-end.
+We test the correctness of the Glow implementation by loading Caffe2 and ONNX models and executing them end-to-end.
 The program 'loader' loads a model, a png file, and runs a single pass of inference.
-If everything goes right the output of the program is identical to the output of the Caffe2 model.
-Unfortunately, the caffe model does not describe what the input format should be.
+If everything goes right the output of the program is identical to the output of the original (Caffe2 or ONNX) model.
+Unfortunately, the models do not usually describe what the input format should be.
 Should the pixels be between zero and one, or negative 128 to positive 128?
 The user needs to be aware of these things when running the models.
 The script in the directory 'utils/' downloads a number of pre-trained networks that we can use for testing.